rizvn/ValidationHelper/README.md

                    .isRequired()
                    .isDecimal()
                    .inRange(2,4)
-                   .end(); //the end method does the same as is valid, returns
+                   .and(result); //the and method performs a logical and with result and current valid state and
+                                 //returns the result

 ## Configuration